click on question for more info

 Buyer's Initial: ______________

 Buyers are required to sign a contract prior to puppy being shipped or picked up.
-Buyers that require puppy to be shipped can request to receive contract by e-mail or by mail.
-If contract is sent by mail, two signed/dated copies of the contract will be sent.
-One copy needs to be signed/dated/notarized and returned back to seller in a timely manner either by mail or email.
-Failure to return signed contract to seller prior to puppy's ship out date will result in cancellation of this contract, which means buyer will forfeit any right to compensation from seller, ever.
+Buyers that require puppy to be shipped can request to receive contract by e-mail or by mail. be sent.
+One copy needs to be signed/dated/and returned to seller in a timely manner either by mail or email.
+Failure to return signed contract to seller prior to puppy's ship out date will result in cancellation of this contract, which means the buyer will forfeit any right to compensation from seller, ever.

 If the Buyer is unable to meet for delivery or pickup their pup by 12 weeks of age the Buyer agrees to pay a boarding fee of $10 PER DAY that the puppy remains in the Seller's possession beyond 12 weeks of age to cover care and expenses of said puppy, up to 30 days.
 If the Buyer fails to pay for shipping, meet for delivery, or pickup said puppy after 30 days of boarding the Buyer agrees to forfeit their deposit and said puppy may then be resold by the Seller.